emilyhorsman/bikeblog/content/posts/misc-internal-routing-and-prof-ronnie/index.md

 {{< image src="DSCF4592.jpg" alt="The motor cabinet of a mid-drive e-bike with various loose cables coming from the downtube and chainstay" >}}

 This is why it's a bummer that my e-bike [doesn't support Linkglide Di2]({{< ref "/posts/linkglide-di2-incompatible-with-e6100" >}}) because electronic shifting would let me avoid needing to change my housing every year or so!
-However, my e-bike does have the shift housing ship over some of the motor before re-entering the chainstay.
+However, my e-bike does have the shift housing skip over some of the motor before re-entering the chainstay.
 I'm looking forward to seeing if that's any easier.